-The information compiled in this bulletin was prepared for the 2010-11 academic year, but should not be regarded as a contract between the student and Daemen College.
+The information compiled in this catalog was prepared for the 2011-2012 academic year, but should not be regarded as a contract between the student and Daemen College.
+This Catalog contains information about the College's post baccalaureate graduate programs.
+Information on linked undergraduate and graduate programs in Accounting, Athletic Training, Physical Therapy, and Physician Assistant Studies are contained in the separately published undergraduate Catalog.
 The right is reserved to change any of the rules and regulations of the College at any time, including those relating to admission, instruction, and graduation.
 The right to withdraw curricula and specific courses, to alter course content, to change the calendar, and to impose or increase fees similarly is reserved.
 All such changes are effective at such times as the proper authorities determine and may apply not only to prospective students but also to those who already are enrolled in the College.